Promoting a Healthier Workplace

 Employees in California who are injured or become ill on the job can usually receive workers’ compensation benefits that include medical care and partial replacement of wages lost while they are disabled.

 Increasingly, employers are coming to realize that preventing workplace illness and injury through healthy workplace practices reduces the need for workers’ compensation and is a win-win situation for everyone.
+If you believe you may have a case, please do not hesitate to contact our experienced Orange County workers’ compensation lawyers.

 INJURY RISK AND FAMILY STRESS